cyantarek/fizz/README.md

-# fizz - pluggable email delivery/notifications microservice written in Go
+# fizz - pluggable email delivery/notifications microservice written in Go :rocket:

 Email sending is fairly general thing in the development world.
 It's often repetitive and time consuming to write it again and again.
 This microservice is stateless and pluggable that can be hooked up into any microservices.